Multi-state Models For Disease Histories Based On Longitudinal Data: Application: CKD Onset and Progression in UK Biobank

 Log-hazards for the transition "Healthy $\rightarrow$ Mild CKD" start increasing at age 40 years, further accelerate from age 60 on, and plateau at around age 75.
 The corresponding transition probabilities are close to zero until age 50, then increase.
 For the transition "Healthy $\rightarrow$ Death", log-hazards rise steeply up to age 50, then almost plateau until almost age 65, followed by another increase thereafter.
 The corresponding direct transition probabilities increase exponentially, starting at age 50.

-For transitions out of Mild CKD, evaluation involves two time dimensions: \textit{age} (chronological age) and $age_1$ (age at onset of Mild CKD), which jointly determine $t_1$ (time since onset of Mild CKD) via $t_1 = age - age_1$.
-The "Mild CKD $\rightarrow$ Severe CKD" transition probabilities are highest for subjects with early CKD onset age and, given $age_1$, increase over \textit{age}.
+For transitions out of Mild CKD, evaluation does not only depend on the single time dimension of chronological \textit{age}, but also on $age_1$ (age at onset of Mild CKD) and/or $t_1$ (time since onset of Mild CKD), with $age = age_1 + t_1$; see subjects B and C of \ref{fig:sample-trajectories} with $age_1 = age_{onset}$ and $t_1 = time_{onset}$.
+The "Mild CKD $\rightarrow$ Severe CKD" transition probabilities are highest for subjects with early CKD onset (i.e., small $age_1$) and, for a given $age_1$, increase over \textit{age}.
 Direct "Mild CKD $\rightarrow$ Death" transition probabilities again increase sharply with \textit{age} (starting at around 50), independently of $age_1$ (Figures \ref{fig:ukb-baseline-12-14-contour} and \ref{fig:ukb-baseline-12-14-slice}).

-For transitions out of Severe CKD, we have an additional third time dimension $age_2$ (age at progression to Severe CKD), which determines $t_2$ (time since onset of Mild CKD) via $t_2 = age - age_2$.
-Transition probabilities for "Severe CKD $\rightarrow$ ESKD" rise with decreasing $age_1$ and $age_2$; that is, they are highest for early transitions into Mild and Severe CKD.
+For transitions out of Severe CKD, we have additional dependence upon $age_2$ (age at progression to Severe CKD) and/or $t_2$ (time since onset of Mild CKD), with $age = age_2 + t_2$; see subject B of \ref{fig:sample-trajectories} with $age_2 = age_{progression}$ and $t_2 = time_{progression}$.
+Transition probabilities for "Severe CKD $\rightarrow$ ESKD" rise with decreasing $age_1$ and $age_2$; that is, they are highest for subjects with early transitions into Mild and Severe CKD.
 Given $age_1$ and $age_2$, the transition probabilities increase with \textit{age} (Figures \ref{fig:ukb-baseline-23-contour} and \ref{fig:ukb-baseline-23-slice}).
 "Severe CKD $\rightarrow$ Death" transitions show a similar pattern as direct "Mild CKD $\rightarrow$ Death" transitions (Figures \ref{fig:ukb-baseline-24-contour} and \ref{fig:ukb-baseline-24-slice}).\\

 We can now answer the first question from the very beginning: For a subject with onset of Mild CKD at age 50 and progression to Severe CKD at age 60, the probability of developing ESKD increases from 15\% at age 61 to $>60\%$ over the course of the next 10 years.
 Over the same period of time, the probability of dying rises from 5\% to almost 30\%.\\